AzdiarGazder/mtexTools/README.md

+## B
+- [**binaryTable**](https://github.com/AzdiarGazder/mtexTools/tree/main/binaryTable): Returns a variable containing all logical combinations for a given number of variables.

 ## C
 - [**calcGrainsFFT**](https://github.com/AzdiarGazder/mtexTools/tree/main/calcGrainsFFT): Returns the Fast Fourier Transforms (FFTs) of individual grains.
 The FFTs are calculated after padding each grayscale/binary grain map to its nearest square.
 The FFTs from grayscale and binary data are returned in grid format within the 'grains.prop.fftGray' and 'grains.prop.fftBinary' structure variables.